Editorial Standards

 Where do I mail Form 4421

-If you are sending it with an original Form 706, use the 706 address for original returns.
-If you are supplementing or responding to an IRS request, use the address in the notice or the Estate and Gift Stop 824G address in Florence, Kentucky, which the IRS lists for supplemental estate and gift submissions.
+If you are sending it with an original Form 706, use the filing address in the current Form 706 instructions for original returns.
+If you are supplementing or responding to an IRS request, use the address or upload method shown in your IRS notice.

 Can I deduct the same fees on both 706 and 1041